 These systems literally have the power to lock people up

 Mistaken identity isn’t the only problem.
 AI is being used today to predict the likelihood of someone committing a crime.
+Yes you heard that right – if you’ve watched Tom Cruise in Minority Report then it’s chilling, we’re getting into that territory already.

 Risk assessments are a key part of the criminal justice system and they influence everything from sentencing to whether someone will get parole.
 These algorithms, increasingly powered by complex AI systems, have the power to remove someone’s freedom.
 You don’t get much more powerful than that.